The Genius of Marian

 The Genius of Marian is a 2013 American documentary that was directed by Banker White and his wife Anna Fitch.
 The film focuses on White's mother Pam, who was diagnosed with Alzheimer's disease.
 The film's title refers to a book that Pam had intended to write about her mother, Marian, who also had Alzheimer's.

-The film had its world premiere on April 18, 2013 at the Tribecca Film Festival, and aired on PBS on September 8, 2014.
+The film had its world premiere on April 18, 2013 at the Tribeca Film Festival, and aired on PBS on September 8, 2014.

 Synopsis

 The film documents the lives of both Pamela "Pam" Steel White and her mother, Marian Steele White.
 It follows Pam as she and her son Banker White go about their daily lives while discussing the life of Marian, an accomplished artist.

 Marian attended the Trenton School of Industrial Arts and the Pennsylvania Academy of Fine Arts, after which point she traveled to Europe to further her studies, funded by winning the Charles Toppan Prize.
 Once she returned home to the United States she began studying and painting at the Albert C. Barnes Foundation.
 Marian was commissioned to paint various celebrities and sports figures such as Mohammed Ali, Mario Andretti, and Joe Namath and was a part of organizations such as the Guild of Boston Artists and the Rockport Art Association.
 She was diagnosed with Alzheimer's related dementia in the late 1990s and died on February 8, 2001, at the age of eighty-nine.

 The film intersperses this with information about Pam, who held many careers throughout her life that included being a professional model, educator, and social worker.
 She expressed interest many times about writing a novel about her mother, but was unable to work on the book due to her being diagnosed with Alzheimer's.
 In lieu of the novel Pam and her son Banker White created the documentary to cover not only Marian's life but also Pam's.